 Back pain is a common ailment that affects most people at some point in their life.
 It normally feels like an ache, tension or stiffness in your back.
 The pain can be triggered by bad posture while sitting for long hours in an office, bending awkwardly, or lifting incorrectly.
 Backache occurs most often in the lower back, although it can be felt anywhere along your spine, from your neck down to your hips.
 Practicing yoga has been shown to relieve back pain.
 In fact, according to the National Institutes of Health, a recent study has determined that weekly yoga classes can significantly reduce back pain and improve back movement.
 A number of yoga teachers have developed yoga sequences designed specifically for sufferers of back pain with a specific focus on target muscle groups.
 Mindful Movements #1 - Restore by Sarah Kusch

 Join Kelly Lee for her Daily Muscle Relief Series.
 These low impact exercises will help to counter the strain you place on the body through high intensity exercise and the effects of sitting during the day.
-This video will engage each muscle with a quick stretch to increase blood flow and wake the muscles up.
+This video will help to alleviate back pain by strengthening the back and lengthening the muscles in the front of the body.
 Use this routine to begin your day or before your workout for increased stability and mobility.

 5 Min post workout stretching routine including 5 stretches - standing quad, standing yoga triangle, side lunge stretch, side twist back stretch, cat stretch.

 + Lower Body (butt and thigh) Workout: 30 second cardio intervals + 6 lower body exercises - 6 combos - 2 rounds + cool down & stretch

 5. Stretching Exercises for Flexibility

 Make sure all of you are taking the time to stretch your bodies.
 It is just as important as exercising.
 Here is a short stretching routine I do after my workouts.
 Enjoy.